dyrel78/COSC_349_ASGN_1/README.md

 <br>

 # How to run the application:
-* Firstly, make sure you have Docker Desktop installed and running
+* Firstly, make sure you have downloaded Docker Desktop and Vagrant and the former is running

 To get started, open terminal